Last updated: 12/01/2012

 It may sound simplistic, but solving these issues is really what the myriad of available products do.
 How far you go in resolving them usually is indicative of the price involved.
 Simple solutions are usually the cheapest, but don't fully address the issues, while complex solutions cost more but provide better performance.

-There are three common ways to get Internet away from phone lines (physical lines that support DSL, or cable lines).
+There are three common ways to get Internet when away from phone lines (physical lines that support DSL, or cable lines).

 1) a cellular data connection - either via a smartphone, or via a cellular modem.